 - All programs put women and men at the center of every strategic decision.
 We innovate and change our strategies to provide women with more choices.

-- Every family planning program is rigorously measured by the number of CYPs, by changes in contracepitve prevalence, and by program impact on such indicators as maternal mortality.
+- Every family planning program is rigorously measured by the number of CYPs, by changes in contraceptive prevalence, and by program impact on such indicators as maternal mortality.
 Results are made public for greater accountability.